Oxsomi/core3/docs/graphics_api.md

 ### Properties

 - info.window: the Window handle created using OxC3 platforms.
-- info.requiresManualComposite: Whether or not the application is requested to explicitly handle rotation from the device.
+- info.requiresManualComposite: whether or not the application is requested to explicitly handle rotation from the device.
 For desktop this is generally false, for Android this is on to avoid the extra overhead of the compositor.
-- info.presentModePriorities: What present modes were requested on create.
+- info.presentModePriorities: what present modes were requested on create.
-- device: The owning device.
+- device: the owning device.
-- size: Current size of the swapchain.
-- format: Current format of the swapchain.
+- base: UnifiedTexture that represents this texture.
-- versionId: The version id changes everytime a change is applied.
+- versionId: the version id changes everytime a change is applied.
 This could be resizes or format changes.
 - presentMode: What present mode is currently used (see Swapchain/Present mode).
-- info.usage: What the swapchain is allowed to be used for.
 - lock: Multi-threading.
 Is used to maintain versionId.
 On submitCommands it has to lock the swapchain(s) to see if the versionId is still the same as the one the command list(s) was/were recorded with.
 A CommandList is deemed stale if the Swapchain has been resized to a different size.
 Not re-recording will result in submitCommands erroring.
 This is because lots of commands can use the swapchain size such as SetViewportAndScissor.

 ### Functions